CatlantiS/brew-lab/README.md

 You can get npm with Node.js <a href="https://nodejs.org/download/" target="_blank">here</a>.

-Then once you clone the source, run `npm install` in the app root directory.
+Then once you clone the source, run

+`npm install`

+in the app root directory.

-If you don't have bower, you can install it with `npm install -g bower` to install it globally.
+If you don't have bower, you can install it with

+`npm install -g bower`

+to install it globally.

-Then run `bower install`.
+Then run

+`bower install`

-You will need gulp for the task runner, `npm install -g gulp`.
+You will need gulp for the task runner

+`npm install -g gulp`

-Execute gulp in the app root directory by typing *gulp* in the command line.
+Execute gulp in the app root directory by typing `gulp` in the command line.

 It will watch the app for changes and compile the necessary files.

-You should be good to go.
+Then you should be good to go.